thomasdefise/OSCP_Resources/Enumeration/Network101.md

 - NTP Servers
 - ...

-There is a Metasploit module that can be used to determine the SSH version running on the target server.
+There is a Metasploit module that can be .....

 ```bash
 msf > use auxiliary/scanner/misc/cisco_smart_install